 - A reference sequence GFF3 file assembled by using multiple sequence files in a objects.

-- A table file summarizes normalized array data files in Arrays.
+- A table file summarizes normalized array data files in Analyses.

 The JGA data model is created by extending the Sequence Read Archive's model.
 The JGA metadata are composed of the XML objects.